What Have They Done to Your Daughters? Blu-ray Movie

 What Have They Done to Your Daughters?
 Blu-ray Movie, Overall Score and Recommendation 4.0 of 5

 The best way to describe Massimo Dallamano's What Have They Done to Your Daughters? is probably to say that it is a giallo with a social conscience.
-There is similar blending of genre material in Elio Petri's Investigation of a Citizen Above Suspicion, though that film actually hits some very specific targets and promotes a different type of atmosphere.
+There is a similar blending of genre material in Elio Petri's Investigation of a Citizen Above Suspicion, though this better-known film hits some very specific targets and promotes a different type of atmosphere.
 I find these period films quite interesting to deconstruct because they can be unusually subversive and serious at the same time.
-German label Camera Obscura has recently restored What Have They Done to Your Daughters? and added some very interesting supplemental features on their release, all of which are subtitled in English.
+German label Camera Obscura has fully restored What Have They Done to Your Daughters? and added some very interesting supplemental features on their release, all of which are subtitled in English.
 HIGHLY RECOMMENDED.

 Similar titles